MiiaNyy/pets-db-demo/README.md

 - How to listen different kinds of requests and send responses
 - How to create url parameters and how to access them using Express
 - How to use Handlebars and create dynamic pages using Express
+- How to use Heroku CLI and how to deploy project in Heroku
+    - How to add environmental variables in project settings

  ### [Live version in Heroku](https://secret-wave-53450.herokuapp.com/)